cue-lang/setup-cue/README.md

   id: install
 ```

-The inputs and outputs schema are best described using CUE itself:
+The input and output schemas are best described using CUE itself:

 ```cue
 #inputs: {